Thomas Selle

-Thomas Selle (23 March 1599 - 2 July 1663) was a seventeenth-century German baroque composer.
+Thomas Selle (23 March 1599 - 2 July 1663) was a German baroque composer.

 Life

 There is practically no reliable information about the early years of Thomas Selle.
 Between his birth in 1599 and his matriculation in the University of Leipzig in 1622, there is no documentary evidence of his activities.
 However, considering his claim from around 1643 in the Kurtze doch gründliche anleitung zur Singekunst (A brief but thorough introduction to the art of singing) of “having been motivated by the late Mr. Seth Calvisius” (“aus antrieb des sel[igen] H[errn] Sethi Calvisij”) in applying himself to the art of chanting, he is assumed to be an alumnus of the Thomasschule in Leipzig, where he would have been student of Sethus Calvisius († 1615) and perhaps also Johann Hermann Schein († 1630).

 By 1624 he is a teacher at the Latin school of Heide, and only a year after he becomes a headmaster in Wesselburen (both Schleswig-Holstein).
 In his time in Wesselburen he married Anna Weihe, the daughter of a bourgeois family from Husum, and prepared most of his secular songs to appear in print.

 In 1634 Selle and his wife resettled in Itzehoe, where Selle took on the duties as Kantor with the title of director chori musici Itzehoensis.
 This office entailed high social esteem.
 As well as making his mark as the poet of his own lyrics, by publishing numerous print collections of sacred and secular music, he also gained recognition as a composer.
 Furthermore, in these years he met the librettist Johann Rist, who became a close friend of the composer, whose high reputation had spread significantly.
 In 1641 the vacant position of Kantor at the Johanneum in Hamburg was given to him “with unanimous decision and without previous application” (“einstimmig und ohne vorangegangene Bewerbung”).
 He also mastered the subsequent audition and thereby obtained a post in Hamburg, that he may have had aimed for some time.
 That Selle printed all his works in Hamburg and dedicated several to influential merchants of the city, point to this conclusion.